Social class and mobility; urban sociology; global sociology; westernization and the history of sociology

 A.A., Administration of Justice, San Bernardino Valley College

 Demetrius A. Lamar, Ph.D. is a part-time faculty member at UMass Lowell (UML), working collaboratively with the UML Division of On-line and Continuing Education since 2010.
-He has taught a range of courses in sociology and specializes in “race,” class, and westernization.
+He has taught a range of courses in sociology and specializes in race, class, and westernization.
 His early academic work was in laboratory science studying rat behavior as a nexus to understanding modern human behavior.
 In graduate school, he studied social stratification, paying particular attention to mobility ladders that lead to places of influence, power, and prosperity.
 Today, as a macro sociologist, he spends most of his time researching the cultural institutionalization of war, the primacy of modern-day inventions, the correlates of class, and the evolution of the concept of race and its implications.
 He is passionate about teaching and strongly believes in the universalization of education.
-Dr. Lamar and his family make their home in Chelmsford, MA.

 Introduction to Sociology